 - ✓ Lab coats must regularly be cleaned after possible exposure to pathogens or biological contaminants, or at a minimum interval of once per month. - ✓ If working with pathogens they must be laundered by a service who has this capacity or by autoclaving first.

-Additional information is available from the Office of Risk Management PPE Guide
+Additional information is available from the Office of the Chief Risk Officer, PPE Guideline

 Lab coats, protect your science from you & you from your science!

 The human body sheds